mercuryzheng/mercuryzheng.github.io/_pages/about.md

 For more information, check out my [CV](https://mercuryzheng.github.io/files/Zheng_ust_2602.pdf) here.

 ### Research interests
-I am interested in understanding how humans perceive and respond to the world using behavioral, eye-tracking, and computational approaches.
+I am interested in understanding how humans perceive and respond to the world using behavioral, eye-tracking, EEG, and computational approaches.
 For example, I investigate how multimodal information influences human visual strategies and further contributes to their behavioral performance (in scenarios such as multimedia learning and audiovisual emotion perception).
 I also try to simulate human perception and cognition using artificial neural networks to better understand patterns and mechanisms of human behaviors.

 * Visual Cognition
 * Science of Learning